Danna (pronounced similar to "Donna") Gurari

 My research interests span computer vision, machine learning, human computation, crowdsourcing, medical image analysis, and biomedical image analysis.

 I completed a Postdoctoral Fellowship in the University of Texas at Austin computer science department in Dr. Kristen Grauman's group in 2017, PhD at Boston University in the Image and Video Computing Group in 2015, MS in Computer Science at Washington University in St. Louis in 2005, and BS in Biomedical Engineering at Washington University in St. Louis in 2005.
-From 2005-2010, I worked in industry at Boulder Imaging and Raytheon.
+From 2005-2010, I held industry positions at two leading technology companies: Boulder Imaging and Raytheon.
 My research has been recognized with the 2017 Honorable Mention Award at CHI, Researcher Excellence Award from the Boston University computer science department in 2015, 2014 Best Paper Award for Innovative Idea at MICCAI IMIC, and 2013 Best Paper Award at WACV.

 - July 2018: I will give an invited talk at the ECCV Workshop on Shortcomings in Vision and Language (SiVL) on Saturday September 8.